gamemanual0/gm0/source/docs/power-and-electronics/tips-and-tricks.rst

 .. figure:: images/tips-and-tricks/xt30-to-powerpole-adapter.jpg
     :alt: An example XT30 to Anderson Powerpole adapter

-    An example :term:`XT30` to :term:`Anderson Powerpole` adapter
+    An example :term:`XT30` to :term:`Anderson PowerPole` adapter

 The Tamiya connectors found on many of the FTC legal batteries are very weak and prone to becoming unreliable after many repeated plug/unplug cycles.
-It is recommended that teams crimp new :term:`Anderson Powerpole` connectors onto the battery.
+It is recommended that teams crimp new :term:`Anderson PowerPole` connectors onto the battery.

 It is highly recommended for teams to use the